Erin O'Toole is not pro-choice

 -

 He would eliminate the Court Challenges program.
-(This program gives members of disadvantaged groups financial help to access the courts to secure their Charter rights).
+(This program gives members of disadvantaged groups financial help to access the courts to secure their charter rights).

 Now that social conservatives have handed O'Toole his victory, they expect payback.
 Will he deliver?
 Or, as a piece in The Conservative Woman puts it, is he "a Christian In Name Only, making the right noises to gain CPC leadership?"
 In other words, will O'Toole backtrack to give himself a better chance of winning a future federal election?